zenmumbler/krystal/README.md

 Usage
 -----

-Add the 3 .cpp files to your project and `#include "krystal.hpp"` where needed and you're done.
+Currently in flux, I'm transitioning over to .hpp files only due to templated class requirements.
+This will make it easy to include in your project though: make the krystal folder findable for your compiler and add `#include "krystal.hpp"` to files in which you wish to use krystal.

 Status